It’s the 100 Day Dress Challenge!

 Yes!
 Kids may participate in the challenge by wearing a wool&kids dress.
 Kids can do a 30 dress challenge.
 It’s 30 days for a $30 Gift Card.

-Margot is currently doing the challenge, and I’ve shared the first handful of days.
+Margot is currently doing the challenge, and I’ve shared the first few days.
 She is doing the Twyla dress in vintage blue for her 30 day kids’ challenge.

 Does wool need to be washed?
 How often do you need to wash wool?